-Its chief executive declared at the time there were "absolutely no signs of recovery" in the industry.
+After announcing the record annual loss last month, BA's chief executive declared there were "absolutely no signs of recovery" in the industry.

 "In 30 years in this business and I've never seen anything like this.
 This is by far the biggest crisis the industry has ever faced," said Willie Walsh, British Airways' chief executive.
 Watch more about BA's request »